AJMansfield/Intelligence-Core-Public/kttu02.md

   and spitting out onto the ground.

-Clearly, this was all meant in good fun, and the foreman joins the laughter, clearly relieved he won't be forced to take a bite himself.
+Clearly, this was all meant in good fun, and the foreman joins the laughter, relieved he won't be forced to take a bite himself.
+Even for them, these tubers require processing to be edible.

-In that moment, the ice was broken, and conversation could flow freely.
+In that moment, the ice breaks, and conversation flows freely.
 You don't understand most of their words, but you don't need to to understand that you'd been judged and found worthy.
 You just follow along as best you can &mdash; you'll need to learn the local language eventually &mdash;